binary-com/perl-Test-Pod-CoverageChange/README.md

 # NAME

-Wraps Test::Pod::Coverage to support undocumented subs and statistics on changed coverage
+Wraps Test::Pod::Coverage and Pod::Checker modules to support undocumented subs and statistics on changed coverage.

 # VERSION